Leadership Lab and Tāke Tuia

 Day Four: Te Ao Mārama (Action and Implementation)

 This final day focuses on bringing leadership vision to life.
 Leaders refine their action plans, develop implementation strategies, and identify support mechanisms to ensure effective execution.
-A final session reaffirms their commitment to leading with impact, closing with a powerful group reflection.
+The final session reaffirms their commitment to leading with impact and closes with a powerful group reflection.

 Venue and Dates

-Te Ara Kahurangi begins with a five-day retreat in Queenstown based at Millbrook Resort and experiencing Rod Drury’s new Queenstown facility – the meeting whare, which ensures a serene and inspiring environment that enhances the programme’s reflective and immersive nature.
+Te Ara Kahurangi begins with a five-day retreat in Queenstown based at Millbrook Resort and also experiences Rod Drury’s new Queenstown facility, “Taramea”, the meeting house, which ensures a serene and inspiring environment that enhances the programme’s reflective and immersive nature.
 The natural beauty of Queenstown Lakes provides a powerful backdrop for reconnecting with self, purpose, and the principles of Te Ao Māori.

-• Celebration showcase experience (?
-November – 1 day workshop in Queenstown).
+• May 2027 TBC – Celebration showcase experience – 1-day workshop in Queenstown

 Facilitators